Polygons

 Fig. 2.6b: The Pentagram can be inscribed in a larger Pentagon, also with black vertices

 and B3 struts, i.e., φ2 larger than the side of the inner Pentagon.
-As we
+In

-In Fig. 2.6a, the inner white vertices are false vertices of the Pentagram: two
+In Fig. 2.6a, the inner white vertices are false vertices of the Pentagram.
+The new

-sides are the full set of diagonals of the outer Pentagon (Fig. 2.6b), the latter's sides
+the full set of diagonals of the outer Pentagon.
+Since the diagonals are φ times

-larger than the side of the inner Pentagon.
-We see how these diagonals divide the whole
+φ2 larger than the side of the inner Pentagon.
+We see how these diagonals

-surface of the outer Pentagon into Golden triangles, gnomons and a smaller Pentagon.
-This
+divide the whole surface of the outer Pentagon into Golden triangles, gnomons and a

-can be done again for the inner Pentagon, again and again ad infinitum.
+smaller Pentagon.
+This can be done again for the inner Pentagon, again and again ad

 In the next figure, we stellate a Hexagon.
 This results is a regular compound of two